-Fully vested in accrued pension with 5 years of creditable service.
-The benefit will commence at the age the individual is eligible for early or normal retirement, considering years of creditable service.
+Fully vested in accrued pension with 5 years of Fully vested in accrued pension with 5 years of Fully vested in accrued pension with 10 years of creditable service.
+The benefit will commence at the age the individual is eligible for early or normal retirement, considering years of creditable retirement considering years of creditable service. service.